flipacholas/Architecture-of-consoles/articles/xbox-360.Rmd.md

 :::

 The graphics chip is designed and manufactured by no other than **ATI**, [Nvidia](playstation-3#graphics)'s direct rival.
-To put it into perspective, a new company called 'ArtX' was set up by former employers of SGI that developed the Nintendo 64's graphics chip, the [Reality Co-Processor](nintendo-64#graphics).
+To put it into perspective, a new company called 'ArtX' was set up by former SGI employees who developed the Nintendo 64's graphics chip, the [Reality Co-Processor](nintendo-64#graphics).
 Afterwards, Nintendo hired them again to produce the GameCube's [Flipper](gamecube#graphics) chip... at the same time ATI was in the process of acquiring them [@graphics-ati_merger].
 By then, ATI was competing in the PC arena with their 'ATI Rage' graphics cards and will soon inherit Flipper's engineers.
 Fast forward to 2005, Nvidia (now supplying Sony) was now facing ATI again in the console market.

 _Good old competition_, one can only wonder what new innovative product will come out of it.